SEO Audit: Who Should Do It and Why It’s Important

 Mobile-friendly

-Mobile search has surpassed search on desktops and laptops as of August 2016, according to Google.
-And the gap will continue to grow every year.
-Google is already releasing its first mobile-first index.
-In a bid to make the web better for mobile devices, it has urged website owners to make their sites mobile-friendly by moving from m-dot URLs to responsive design.
+Mobile search has surpassed search on desktops and laptops.
+And the gap continues to grow every year.
+Google released its first mobile-first index and in a bid to make the web better for mobile devices, and it has urged website owners to make their sites mobile-friendly by moving from m-dot URLs to responsive design.

 Facebook OpenGraph